Step 1: Creating Your Workspace and Workflow-Type Application

 Log Into the Platform

-1. Open up a new tab in your browser and access the Training environment at training.unqork.io.
+1. Open a new tab in your browser and access the Training environment at training.unqork.io.

 2. Log in with your credentials.

-When you log in, you'll arrive at the Environment level of the Training Environment homepage.
+When you log in, you'll arrive at the Environment level of the Training environment homepage.
 From this level, you can see all of the individual Workspaces that have been created in the environment.
-These Workspaces contain applications that act similarly to folders that store projects in a drive.
-From here, you can click into an existing Workspace or search for one by selecting the (Search magnifying glass) at the top of the screen.
+These workspaces contain applications that act similarly to folders that store projects in a drive.
+From here, you can navigate to your existing workspace or use the (Search magnifying glass) at the top of the screen to search for it by your first and last name.

 Create Your Workflow-Type Application

-Inside your new workspace, you'll create a workflow-type app.
+Inside your workspace, you'll create a workflow-type app.

 2. In the App Name field, enter [initials] + Creator Workshop App + [today’s date].
 For example, EPJ Creator Workshop App 01-01-2023.